Yousef-Emadi/Auction_website_PHP/README.md

 From 05-08-2021 till 08-08-2021

 ## Improvements
-•	Improvement in code quality in terms of clean coding, DRY and etc.
+•	Improvement in code quality in terms of clean coding, DRY and etc. <br>
 •	Develop a messaging system for the users
 •	Adding image gallery for items with multimedia elements
 •	Adding ability for user profile edit